robin-vjc/leonardo/README.md

 **Further notes:**
 * The `setup.py`/`requirements.txt` files are the only infrastructure pieces (no dockerization)
 * In a production setting, we would not be loading all models in a single python process; rather, we'd spawn separate containers, one with only one model each, sitting behind a REST API (e.g. Flask or MLFlow serve).
 Processing images would send a request to a separate endpoint each time.
 Containers would be scaled depending on load.
 * It is possible to perform batch processing by supplying a list of images and prompts to `pipe()` instead of individual ones.
+However, the input images would have to be of the same dimensions for batching to be possible.
+Since the aspect ratio of the input images provided varies, we wouldn't be able to batch much work in this case.
+It is something one would want to do in production to ensure GPU power is effectively utilized.

 # Usage